All In (2025)

 The 2025 All In, also promoted as All In: Texas, was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
 It was AEW's third annual All In, and the fourth overall.
-The event took place on Saturday, July 12, 2025, at Globe Life Field in Arlington, Texas.
+The event took place on July 12, 2025, at Globe Life Field in Arlington, Texas.
 It marked AEW's first PPV in the U.S. state of Texas, its first at a Major League Baseball stadium, and the first All In to be livestreamed on Amazon Prime Video.
 The event was also the first professional wrestling event held at Globe Life Field.
 Additionally, All In was AEW's first afternoon PPV, with a special start time of 2:00 p.m.
 Central Time (3:00 p.m.
 Eastern Time), preceded by the Zero Hour pre-show at 12:00 p.m.
 CT (1:00 p.m.
 ET).

 Twelve matches were contested at the event, including three on the Zero Hour pre-show.
 In the event's final match, which was promoted as part of a triple main event, "Hangman" Adam Page defeated Jon Moxley in a Texas Death match to win the AEW World Championship.
 The second main event, which was the penultimate match, saw AEW Continental Champion Kazuchika Okada defeat AEW International Champion Kenny Omega in a Winner Takes All Championship Unification match to win the inaugural AEW Unified Championship.
 The first main event saw "Timeless" Toni Storm defeat Mercedes Moné to retain the AEW Women's World Championship.
 In another prominent match, Swerve Strickland and Will Ospreay defeated The Young Bucks (Matthew Jackson and Nicholas Jackson) in a "High Stakes" tag team match and as a result, The Young Bucks were stripped of their Executive Vice President titles.
-Prior to the match for the AEW TNT Championship, Adam Cole was forced to vacate the title due to injury, implying the possibility of retirement, scrapping the planned bout between him and Kyle Fletcher in favour of a four-way match between Fletcher, Daniel Garcia, Sammy Guevara, and Dustin Rhodes.
-The latter won the match, marking his first singles title win in his tenure at AEW.
+Prior to the match for the AEW TNT Championship, Adam Cole was forced to vacate the title due to injury, implying the possibility of retirement, scrapping the planned bout between him and Kyle Fletcher in favor of a four-way match between Fletcher, Daniel Garcia, Sammy Guevara, and Dustin Rhodes.
+The latter won the match, marking his first singles title in AEW.
 The event also featured the returns of Juice Robinson, The Gunns (Austin Gunn and Colten Gunn), Cope, Bryan Danielson, and Darby Allin, the latter of whom had taken a hiatus to successfully climb Mount Everest.

-All In: Texas received generally positive reviews, with highly positive reviews in particular directed towards the AEW Women's World Championship match, the Unified Championship bout and the "High Stakes" tag match.
-The Texas Death Match for the AEW World Championship received high acclaim as a feel-good ending to the PPV and to Moxley's reign as AEW World Champion, though the overall length of the event — eight hours when including the pre-show — was criticised by many reviewers.
+All In: Texas received generally positive reviews, with high praise directed to the AEW Women's World Championship match, the Unified Championship bout, and the "High Stakes" tag match.
+The Texas Death Match for the AEW World Championship received high acclaim as a feel-good ending to the PPV and to Moxley's reign as AEW World Champion, though the overall length of the event—eight hours when including the pre-show—was criticized by many reviewers.